stripe/stripe-ios/README.md

 ## Installation

-1. Clone this Github repository somewhere
+1. Clone this repository
-1. Add the files in `src` to your iOS or OS X project in Xcode by clicking on File->Add files to "Project"...
+1. In the menubar, click on 'File' then 'Add files to "Project"...'
+1. Select all the files in the 'src' directory of your cloned stripe-ios repository
+1. Make sure "Copy items into destination group's folder (if needed)" is checked"
+1. Click "Add"

 ## Guide